 Why extend system C: drive

-Originally, when there is no free space in system C drive, to solve this problem without reinstalling, you have to backup, delete and recreate larger C drive and then restore.
+Originally, when there is no free space left in system C drive, if you want to solve this problem without reinstalling OS and programs, you have to backup, delete and recreate larger C drive and then restore everything.
 How time-consuming and annoying it is.
-New computer technology make things much easier, nowadays, you can extend C drive by taking free space from other data drives directly.
+New computer technology make things much easier, nowadays, you can extend C drive by taking free space from other partition without losing data.
+Of course, running safe disk partition tool.

 Which tool to extend C drive in Windows Server 2008